-- Students in a learning community attend all three classes together each semester;
+- Students in a living-learning community attend two to three classes together each semester;

-- This is a residential learning community; students in this program are grouped in the same residence hal
+- This is a residential learning community; students in this program are grouped in the same residence hall;

 - For more information, visit our FAQs page.

 Students must choose a section of UNIV 1301 (sections 80-83) and one other course from the list, which includes